balee323/Node.js-RestAPI/ChargerService/README.md

 # ChargerService

-Dependencies:
+//Dependencies:
 -MySql service created prior to deployment of ChargerService -EC2 key/value pair created prior, named "simple-instance-2-key"
 	-** be sure to download the SSH or putty private key when creating the key (you will no have another chance)

-Steps to Deploy MySQL service (needs to be done prior to Charger service deployment):
+//Steps to Deploy MySQL service (needs to be done prior to Charger service deployment):
 -Go to AWS console, RDS.
 -Go to Databases, click ""Create Database"
 -Choose a database creation method, select "Easy create"